 My father once told me my earliest creations went unappreciated — I drew eyes all over the walls.
 I find this fascinating considering how carefully I draw the eyes today that give life to my images.

-For thirty years I’ve been burning my art.
+For thirty years I’ve often been burning much of my art.
 Not to destroy it, but create it.
-As a burn-artist, what I love about pyrography is the collaboration between the artist and the wood.
-The wood brings its own design, texture, and hues, and the artist burns images with beautiful sepia tones reminiscent of early photography.
+As a burn-artist, I love the collaboration between artist and wood.
+The wood brings its own design, texture, and hues, and the artist burns images with beautiful sepia tones reminiscent of old photographs.
 It’s an ancient art now accelerating in popularity with artists and collectors, and the craftsmanship of burn-artists is rapidly growing.

 Thank you for visiting my site.
 I hope you enjoy my art half as much as I enjoy creating it.

-I wish for you all the ABCs of a beautiful life: art, blessing, and creativity.
+I wish for you the ABCs of a charmed life: art, beauty, and creativity.

 Written content & original artwork is copyrighted by Donald Wayne White